Summary

 Lesson Slides (attached)

-Note Catcher (attached; one per student)
+Types of Speeches handout (attached; one per student)

-Speech Outline Rubric (attached; one per student)
+Speech Outline Rubric handout (attached; one per student)

 Blank posters or paper